Painkillers: Information for patients and carers

 Paracetamol

-An effective painkiller which is used to treat pain and fever
+A very effective painkiller used to treat pain and fever

 Paracetamol can improve the effect of other painkillers